culibraries/folio/pulumi/README.md

 ## Working with jobs
 We are using kubernetes jobs in a number of places:
 * To run certain database operations
-* To register modules with okapi
-* To create or update the superuser
+* To push module descriptors

 These jobs hang around after they are run.
 We could set `ttlSecondsAfterFinished` and have them disappear after a time.
 This has a number of downsides.
 One is that the logs for the job, which are present in the pod that is created as part of the job, also disappear.
 Diagnosing problems is much easier if the logs hang around.